 The original plan of activities in Phase 9 included a specific budget related to the data recovery, specifically recovery of detailed electronic tags datasets.
-Nevertheless, since no new datasets were available from contacted teams, the budget for this line was cancelled, which was reflected in the Amendment to the Grant agreement presented to extend this Phase till April 2020.
-However, an important in-house work carried out directly by GBYP coordination team, in cooperation with ICCAT Secretariat has been developed, focused in the compilation, consolidation and standardization of data from stereo-cameras reported to ICCAT in previous years.
-These tasks are described in detail in the point 4.4.3.
-Study on BFT growth in farms.
+Nevertheless, since no new datasets were available from contacted teams, this activity was cancelled, which was reflected in the Amendment to the Grant agreement.

+The work-plan included also in-house work to be carried out directly by GBYP coordination team, focusing in the compilation, consolidation and standardization of data from stereo-cameras reported to ICCAT in previous years.
+These tasks are described in detail in the chapter 4.4.2 Study on BFT growth in farms.